peteroupc/peteroupc.github.io/exporand.md

     )

 def betadist_geobag(b, ax=1, ay=1, bx=1, by=1):
-    """ Generates a beta-distributed random number with arbitrary (user-defined) precision.
+    """ Generates a beta-distributed random variate with arbitrary (user-defined) precision.
 Currently, this sampler only works if (ax/ay) and (bx/by) are both 1 or greater, or if one of these parameters is 1 and the other is less than 1.